 where a=individual author; b=individual title; c=series author; d=series title; e=series number

-To locate monographic series in the HSU Library you need to consult the following two sources:
+To locate monographic series in the Library you need to consult the following two sources:

 As with individual journal papers the Finding Aticles tab in the Fisheries Guide can be used to identify research published in this format.

-The following monographic series of interest to fisheries are found in the regular bookstacks of the HSU Library.
-Those published by federal and California state agencies are listed in Natural Resources Agency Government Documents and Reports and are physically located in the separate Documents Collection.
+The following monographic series of interest to fisheries are found in the regular bookstacks of the Library.
+Again, those published by federal and California state agencies are listed in Natural Resources Agency Government Documents and Reports and are physically located in the separate Documents Collection.

 The outcome of graduate study conducted at universities is commonly a master's thesis or doctoral dissertation.
 In addition to the formal thesis or dissertation, research results are often communicated in other "primary" literature formats, such as the journal paper.